Best Running Backpacks of 2025

 Home > Gear Reviews > Apparel

-Running backpacks, or fastpacks as they’re sometimes called, are a relatively niche category of bag that has a broader application than you may initially think.
-They toe the line between running vests, daypacks for hiking, and ultralight backpacking packs, and borrow some of the best elements from each of these categories to make a super versatile backpack.
+Running backpacks toe the line between running vests and daypacks for hiking or all-day adventures.
+They borrow some of the best elements from each of these categories to make a super versatile backpack.

 Some of our favorite running backpacks are made by ultralight backpacking companies, while others are made by climbing brands.
-Of course, we really like some other running packs from companies that specialize in trail running.
-At the end of the day, whether you’re a runner, backpacker, hiker, or climber, you want a backpack that moves with you however you move.
-These running backpacks, or fastpacks if you prefer, will do just that.
+We really like some other running packs from companies that specialize in trail running.
+At the end of the day, whether you’re a runner, backpacker, hiker, biker, or climber, you want a backpack that moves with you however you move.
+These running backpacks will do just that.

-Here’s a list of our favorite running backpacks for everything from fastpacking to scrambling, thru-hiking, and more.
+Here’s a list of our favorite running backpacks for everything from trail running to peak-bagging, hiking, scrambling, and more.

 We create reader-supported, objective gear reviews independently selected by our editors.
 This story may contain affiliate links, which help fund our website.
 When you click on the links to purchase gear, we may get a commission, without costing you an extra cent.
 Thank you for supporting our work and mission of outdoor coverage for every body!
 Learn more.